sandeepbelamagi/creditcard-intreste-prediction-/README.md

-# creditcard card activation prediction based on the customer intrest
+# creditcard card activation prediction based on the customer interest